adiogale/CS474/AbstractClassAndInterfaceOp.md

     - Creates a mapping of an interface name and its abstract methods.
     - Can not define a field or a concrete method in current implementation.
     - Constructor is not defined for an interface.
+    - Nested interface can not be implemented in the current implementation.
     ```
     //Creates interface i1 with methods m1 and m2.
     Interface("i1", AbstractMethods("m1", "m2")).eval